This post was originally published in May of 2018 and has been updated for 2020.

 If you use a booking website to take appointments or reservations, you can add a URL that links to your system here.
 Depending on the booking software you use, you may even be able to integrate your booking directly into your GMB page.

-This feature was released in 2018 and is not fully rolled out yet at the time of this update.
+This feature was released in 2018 and is still not fully rolled out yet at the time of this update.
+(January 2020)